 Man who filmed Arbery shooting video charged in his slaying

 SAVANNAH, Ga.
-(AP) — The Georgia man who filmed cellphone video of Ahmaud Arbery's fatal shooting was arrested Thursday and charged with murder.
+(AP) — The Georgia man whose cellphone video of Ahmaud Arbery’s fatal shooting led to the arrest of a father and son has now been charged with murder as well, joining them in jail more than two months after the slaying.

-The Georgia Bureau of Investigation said 50-year-old William “Roddie” Bryan was arrested on charges of felony murder and criminal attempt to commit false imprisonment.
-No other details were given.
+The Georgia Bureau of Investigation said 50-year-old William “Roddie” Bryan Jr. was arrested Thursday on charges of felony murder and criminal attempt to commit false imprisonment.
+Agents later searched Bryan's home, several TV stations reported.
 The GBI said in a statement that it would hold a news conference Friday morning.

 Arbery was slain Feb.
 23 when a white father and son armed themselves and pursued him after spotting the 25-year-old black man running in their neighborhood.
 More than two months passed before authorities arrested Gregory McMichael, 64, and his son, Travis McMichael, 34, on charges of felony murder and aggravated assault.
 Gregory McMichael told police he suspected Arbery was a burglar and that Arbery attacked his son before being shot.

-Bryan lives in the same subdivision just outside the port city of Brunswick, and the video he took from the cab of his vehicle helped stir a national outcry when it leaked online.
+Bryan lives in the same subdivision just outside the port city of Brunswick, and the video he took from the cab of his vehicle helped stir a national outcry when it leaked online May 5.

+The video quickly drew a strong reaction from Gov. Brian Kemp, a Republican who called it “absolutely horrific.”
+The GBI soon took over the case from local police, and the arrests of the McMichaels followed on May 7.

+Under Georgia law, a person can be charged with felony murder for committing any felony that causes the death of someone else.
+It does not require intent to kill and carries an automatic life sentence.

 Bryan’s attorney, Kevin Gough, did not immediately return a phone message Thursday.
 He has previously insisted Bryan played no role in Arbery's death.